binetasaju/merge-conflict-example/bineta.md

-My name is Bineta and I love learning newwthings.
+My name is Bineta and I love learning new things.